TatoNaranjo/TatoNaranjo/README.md

 # What Am I Currently Doing?
-I'm a Computer and Systems Engineering student and Full Stack Programmer with experience in agile methodologies.
-Proficient in technologies such as JavaScript, Python, React, Node.js, and SQL/NoSQL databases.
-Proven track record in efficient problem solving, with demonstrated ability to quickly adapt to new technologies and development environments.
-I have contributed to the success of innovative projects in collaborative teams, delivering scalable and high quality solutions.
-Motivated to bring my experience and technical skills to challenging and dynamic projects.

 ## Systems Engineering
 I am currently doing my academic training as a Systems Engineer at the University of Cundinamarca, where I have acquired skills in various aspects of software development, including: